7 Easter Hosting Tips for First-Time Homeowners

 Take advantage of Florida’s weather with easy outdoor activities:

-• Arrange simple relay races or three-legged races for kids.
+• Simple relay races or three-legged races for kids.

 Low-Key Indoor Options

-If you prefer indoor activities or want backup options to be enjoyed inside, have a few of these options available:
+If you prefer indoor activities or want backup options in case of the weather, have a few of these options available:

 • Easter-themed trivia or charades is a fun way to get everyone engaged.